Trilarion/imperialism-remake/documentation/definition/military.rst

 * militia (stationed in provinces, number is limited per province, only good in defense)
 * infantry (cheap, slow, short distance, good in defense and city attack)
-* cavallery (expensive, fast, short distance, weak against cities)
+* cavalry (expensive, fast, short distance, weak against cities)
 * artillery (expensive, slow, large distance)
 * officers (at most one per army, increases moral and attack of surrounding units)